Clara Peller: Final appearances and death

 Despite the setback with Wendy's, Peller continued to make the most of her newfound fame, granting numerous press interviews and making several guest TV appearances.
 She regularly amused interviewers and friends by claiming not to know exactly how old she was, once telling a frustrated Social Security clerk (who was given three different ages by Peller) that she was "whichever one will get me Social Security."

 On April 14, 1984, Peller made an uncredited cameo appearance on Saturday Night Live which was hosted that night by 1972 Democratic presidential candidate George McGovern.
 She also made an appearance in the low-budget 1985 Neal Israel comedy Moving Violations.
 In Larry Cohen's The Stuff, she appeared with Abe Vigoda in a commercial.
 In the "Remote Control Man" episode of the Steven Spielberg show Amazing Stories, she had a cameo as a disgruntled motorist.
 On April 7, 1986, she made an appearance at WrestleMania 2 at Chicago's Rosemont Horizon, where she was the guest timekeeper for the 20-man invitational over-the top-rope battle royal involving both wrestlers and NFL players of the 1970s and 1980s.

 Peller died on August 11, 1987, in Chicago, one week after her 85th birthday, from congestive heart failure.
-She is buried at Waldheim Jewish Cemetery.
+She is buried at Waldheim Jewish Cemetery in Forest Park, Illinois.

-Daughter Marlene Nechles published a biography in 2010, Clara Peller: An American Icon, then collaborated with Geoff Shell on a musical, Clara and the Beef, based on her biography.
-Peller's grandson, who is the son of Marlene, is a pediatrician in Chicago.
+Daughter Marlene Necheles published a biography in 2010, Clara Peller: An American Icon, then collaborated with Geoff Shell on a musical, Clara and the Beef, based on her biography.